Accordion straps, their purpose, and design

-Accordion straps should be able not only to hold the weight of the instrument but also withstand the movements, vibrations, and forces exerted during the playing of the instrument whether it is performance or practice.
+Accordion straps should be able not only to hold the weight of the instrument but also to withstand the movements, vibrations, and forces exerted during the playing of the instrument whether it is performance or practice.

 Selecting the best straps for my accordion

 Accordions come in a variety of sizes and are usually classified by the number of bass buttons.
-Not all accordions are lightweight (especially not the older, classic handmade ones) and they often require quite a lot of energy and strength in accordionists who carry them during a performance.
+Not all accordions are lightweight (especially not the older, classic handmade ones) and they often require quite a lot of energy and strength from accordionists who carry them during a performance.
 The weight of the accordion due to the forces of gravity pulls the instrument and the accordionist downwards.

 How to properly set your accordion straps

 Shoulder straps for an accordion should neither be too close nor too far apart.
-This issue should be carefully addressed with young and novice accordionists by helping them select the best fitting straps.
+This issue should be carefully addressed with young and novice accordionists by helping them select the best-fitting straps.
 Shoulder strap pressure can be alleviated by adding a horizontal or a cross strap that connects the two shoulder straps thus easing the pressure.

 Neotech Accordion Harness-Padded shoulder straps